-The hunting reserve consists of the forests, marshlands (called dhor) and flat meadows (called patan).
-The vegetation found in the reserve is alpine, subalpine and temperate vegetation.
+The hunting reserve consists of forests, marshlands (called dhor), and flat meadows (called patan).
+The vegetation found in the reserve is alpine, subalpine, and temperate vegetation.
 The snow covers the area all around the year in higher altitudes.
 58 vascular plants are recorded in the reserve.
 The reserve also harbors many species of flowering plants among which 36 are endemic to the reserve.
-The Oaks: Quercus lantana and Quercus semecarpifolia are the species of the woolly-leaved oaks found in the lower elevation of the reserve.
+The Oaks: Quercus lantana and Quercus semecarpifolia are the species of woolly-leaved oaks found in the lower elevation of the reserve.
 The other common plant species in the reserve include Fir (Abies pindrow), Birch (Betula utilis), Spruce (Picea smithiana), Juniper (Juniperus recurva), Pine (Pinus wallichiana), Hemlock (Tsung dumosa), Rhododendron species and other species of alpine shrubs.
-The local people residing around the park get the wood for timber and fuel, fodder and the pasture from the reserve.
+The local people residing around the park get the wood for timber and fuel, fodder, and pasture from the reserve.
 February to October is when living grazing is common in the reserve every year.
 Almost more than 80,000 livestock enter the reserve for grazing.

 Hunting Blocks and Animals Permitted for Hunting in Dhorpatan Hunting Reserve

 The Dhorpatan Hunting Reserve is surrounded by the village except in the North.
 There are seven hunting blocks in the hunting reserve.
-There are four blocks in the Southern part and three in the Northern part and each are given a separate name.
-These divisions are made to make the hunting easy and effective.
+There are four blocks in the Southern part and three in the Northern part and each is given a separate name.
+These divisions are made to make hunting easy and effective.
 The following are the seven blocks of the reserve with the animals available for hunting:

 Southern Hunting Block:

 -Seng: Bluesheep and Himalayan Tahr